DataMontreval/customers_data_analysis/README.md

-Customer Shopping Behavior Analysis
+🛒 Customer Shopping Behavior Analysis
-Project Summary
+📌 Project Overview

-End-to-end data analytics project focused on analyzing customer shopping behavior in a retail environment.
+End-to-end data analytics portfolio project focused on analyzing customer shopping behavior in a retail environment using transactional data.

-The project explores purchasing patterns, customer segments, product performance, and subscription impact to support data-driven business decisions.
+The project demonstrates practical skills in Python, SQL, and Power BI and shows how raw data is transformed into actionable business insights.

-Business Goal
+🎯 Business Objective

-Identify key factors influencing customer behavior and repeat purchases, and translate analytical insights into actionable recommendations for marketing and product strategy.
+Understand what drives customer purchasing decisions and repeat behavior, and use these insights to support marketing optimization, customer engagement, and product strategy.

-Tech Stack
+🧰 Tech Stack

-Python — data cleaning, preprocessing, feature engineering
+Python — data cleaning, EDA, feature engineering

-PostgreSQL — analytical SQL queries and customer segmentation
+PostgreSQL — analytical SQL queries, segmentation, metrics

 Power BI — interactive dashboard and visual insights

-What I Did
+🔍 What Was Done

-Cleaned and prepared transactional data (~3.9K records) using Python
+Cleaned and prepared ~3,900 transaction records

-Performed exploratory analysis and feature engineering
+Performed exploratory data analysis and feature engineering

 Analyzed customer behavior and revenue drivers using SQL

-Built an interactive Power BI dashboard to present key insights
+Built an interactive Power BI dashboard for stakeholders

-Key Focus Areas
+📊 Key Analysis Areas

-Customer segmentation (new, returning, loyal)
+Customer segmentation (new / returning / loyal)

 Subscription vs. non-subscription behavior

 Revenue by demographics and product categories

-Discount impact and repeat purchase patterns
+Impact of discounts on purchasing patterns

-Output
+📈 Project Outputs

-SQL-based business insights
+SQL-based analytical insights

-Power BI dashboard for stakeholder use
+Power BI dashboard

-Actionable recommendations based on data
+Business-focused recommendations